 Critical IT assets are found across all modern enterprises, including traditional data center, regional distribution centers and branch locations.
-While the scenario is constant, the major variable is the number of devices at each location.
-Larger locations often have redundant wireline WAN connections; the ability to reach these locations can be severely compromised in the case of a network incident.
+While the scenario is constant, the major variable is the number of devices at each island.
+Larger locations often have redundant wireline WAN/ethernet connections; the ability to reach these locations can be severely compromised in the case of a network incident.
 Cellular connectivity in every location ensures the greatest chance for rapid recovery.

 Several factors distinguish the most effective approach to out-of-band management.
 One of these is wireless connectivity.
-Many organizations provide back-up for primary copper or fiber connections with a secondary wired line to regional distribution centers and branch locations.
+Many nodegrid organizations provide back-up for primary copper or fiber connections with a secondary wired line to regional distribution centers and branch locations.
 However, back-up lines can be vulnerable to the same hazards that can affect a primary wired line.

-The lines share the same conduits and may even connect to the same service providers.
-Wireless technologies bypass much of the wireline infrastructure, making wireless a more reliable choice for connectivity.
+The lines share the same conduits and may even connect to the same service solution providers.
+Wireless technologies bypass much of the wireline infrastructure, making wireless a more reliable solution for connectivity.
 In addition, with a cellular connection in pass-through mode, there’s no need to replace an existing router, firewall or SD-WAN appliance.

 Wireless technologies bypass the wireline infrastructure, making wireless a more reliable choice for connectivity.
 In addition, with a cellular connection in pass-through mode, there’s no need to replace an existing router, firewall or SD-WAN appliance.

 Networks are increasingly deploying IT infrastructure in remote locations.
 As data is collected closer to its source, there’s a greater need to monitor and manage the equipment from a central location.
-Troubleshooting and remediation at the edge, through the use of out-of-band management, empowers administrators to address problems quickly, before they result in a catastrophic network failure.
+Troubleshooting and remediation at the access service edge, through the use of out-of-band management, empowers administrators to address problems quickly, before they result in a catastrophic network failure.

-The flexibility to access and manage devices from anywhere is a fundamental capability of out-of-band management.
-Digi console servers, such as Digi Connect® IT 4 and Opengear Resilience Gateways, help enable continuous network uptime by functioning as an always-on cellular out-of-band gateway in remote locations such as branch offices, kiosks, retail stores and distributed infrastructure.
+The flexibility to access and manage ethernet devices from anywhere is a fundamental capability of out-of-band management.
+Digi console servers, such as Digi Connect® IT 4 and Opengear Resilience Gateways, help enable continuous network uptime by functioning as an always-on cellular out-of-band gateway platform in remote locations such as branch offices, kiosks, retail stores and distributed infrastructure.

 In addition, Digi Remote Manager — Digi’s centralized security and management platform — provides a unique form of out-of-band management through its integrated console terminal.
-Administrators can perform out-of-band management with virtually any enterprise hardware through a serial connection using a combination of Remote Manager and Digi cellular products running the Digi Accelerated Linux (DAL) operating system.
+Administrators can perform out-of-band management with virtually any enterprise hardware through a serial console connection using a combination of Remote Manager and Digi cellular products running the Digi Accelerated Linux (DAL) operating system.
 Digi Remote Manager allows devices to avoid using static IP addresses, providing greater security and management flexibility.
 An SMS emergency recovery mechanism enables administrators to reboot remote Digi devices even if they aren't currently transmitting TCP/IP data.

 When using a console server from the Digi Connect IT family for out-of-band management through Digi Remote Manager, the architecture looks similar to the diagram above.